- Undergraduate Education

-Questions or concerns about academic honesty policies and procedures should be directed to Dr. Stephen Dina, Associate Dean of Undergraduate Education.
+Questions or concerns about academic honesty policies and procedures should be directed to Gary Barker, Associate Dean of Undergraduate Education.

 Saint Louis University is a community of learning in which integrity and mutual trust are vital.
 Since the mission of the University is "the pursuit of truth for the greater glory of God and for the service of humanity," acts of falsehood violate its very reason for existence.
 They also demean and compromise the activities of teaching, research, and community service that are the primary corporate purposes of the institution.